Skip to main content

 Forgetting Base Sepolia is its own chain

-Sandbox transactions land on Base Sepolia, not Base mainnet.
-The block explorers, the wallet addresses, the gas tokens are all separate.
-A common confusion is to copy a real Base address into a sandbox test, watch it fail, and think the API is broken.
-Use addresses that exist on Base Sepolia (the SDK's sandbox.fundAgent gives you a working one).
+A sk_test_ key transacts on Base Sepolia, not Base mainnet.
+The block explorers, the wallet addresses, and the gas tokens are all separate.
+A common confusion is to copy a real Base address into a test, watch it fail, and think the API is broken.
+Fund the agent's wallet address from the Base Sepolia USDC faucet and pay addresses that exist on that chain.

 Not testing the failure paths